-1. Turn off power to your spa pool.
+1. Turn off power to your swim spa.

-2. Drain the water via the drain valve located on the side of the spa pool cabinet.
+2. Drain the water via the drain valve located on the side of the swim spa cabinet.
 You can attach a hose to empty the water further away if required.
 A small amount of water left in the foot well is okay, but you can use a sponge and a bucket to completely empty if desired.

-3. Wipe down the spa pool shell with a general household all-purpose cleaner, but use sparingly.
+3. Wipe down the swim spa shell with a general household all-purpose cleaner, but use sparingly.
 A microfibre cloth can help to remove scale buildup.
 Clean around intakes in the foot well if required.
-Rinse the spa pool down if required and bucket out excess water.
+Rinse the swim spa down if required and bucket out excess water.

-4. Remove filters and wash in filter cleaning solution or replace if necessary (filters last 10-12 months).
-Remember to place them back in before turning on power to the spa.
+4. Remove filters and wash in filter cleaning solution or replace if necessary (filters last 6 months).
+Remember to place them back in before turning on power to the swim spa.